silvaneojunior/kDGLM/README.md

-# kDGLM: a R package for Bayesian analysis of Generalized Dynamic Linear Models
+# kDGLM: An R package for Bayesian analysis of Generalized Dynamic Linear Models

 Welcome to the `kDGLM` GitHub repository! `kDGLM` is an innovative R package tailored for Bayesian analysis of Generalized Dynamic Linear Models (GDLM), catering to both uni- and multivariate exponential families.
 This package is your go-to tool for sequential inference on time series data, offering a broad spectrum of functionalities including fitting, smoothing, monitoring, and feed-forward interventions.